EternityForest/KaithemAutomation/kaithem/src/docs/css.md

 ### .flex-rows
 Makes a class into a flex container.
 It will wrap, and have row orientation with margin between elements.
-The theme is allowed to do whatever else it wants here to make itemw look nice, it assumes you're doing something simple like a card collection.
+The theme is allowed to do whatever else it wants here to make items look nice, it assumes you're doing something simple like a card collection.

+### .flex-cols
+Same as above but flex as columns.

+### .nogaps
+Set gap to zero, set all children to have zero margins.

 ### .scroll